-Redressing the lack of focus on smaller cities emerges as a second priority.
+Redressing the lack of focus on small and medium-sized cities emerges as a second priority.
 Yet herein lies a more fundamental problem: whereas large cities are few in number and can be reasonably sure of dedicated case studies that address specific policy needs, smaller cities are far more numerous, rendering direct coverage of all such cities near impossible.
 Almost 60% of global mega-cities (17/29) are directly researched in our database of case study literature.
-This figure declines to 25% (303/1228) for medium-sized cities (SI Text Figure 5).
+This figure declines to 25% (303/1228) for medium-sized cities (Supplementary Figure 5).
 We can safely presume that coverage is even worse for small cities, even though data on the number of these remains incomplete.
 As a result, learning about solutions across a comprehensive set of contexts and scales requires major innovations in the synthesis of case study knowledge.

 A topic map of urban mitigation case studies